nerdalert/OpenDaylight-Lab/README.md

 Both ODP and Wireshark are preinstalled on the guest VM image.
 The second section has instructions to install the software on another host.

+*The ODP-Lab1-VM.mp4.zip (40MB) Is a video to look at before you download to see if it is something you want to download.
+*The ODP-VM-Ops.zip (1.6GB) image contains both current bootstraps Wireshark + Dissector and intructions to start them both.
+*The ODP-VM-Dev.zip (2.7GB) image contains both bootstraps already built into Eclipse along with the controller, Wireshark + Dissector, both current bootstraps and intructions to start them both.

 Here is the video from the project http://youtu.be/2K6Wnt3eMb8

 Or you can clone the project to download it with: